ChitrakVerma/hotel-management-system/README.md

 ## 📖 Introduction

 The **Hotel Management System** is a software application designed to streamline and automate the day-to-day operations of a hotel.
-It provides an integrated platform for managing rooms, bookings, guests, staff, and billing — replacing manual processes with an efficient, reliable digital solution.
+It provides an integrated platform for managing rooms, bookings, guests, staff, and billing, replacing manual processes with an efficient and reliable digital solution.

-This project also serves as a practical demonstration of **Software Configuration Management (SCM)** principles, using Git and GitHub to manage the software development lifecycle from planning through release.
+This project also serves as a practical demonstration of Software Configuration Management (SCM) principles, leveraging Git and GitHub to manage the software development lifecycle from planning through release.

 ---